SazumiVicky/sazumi-copilot/README.md

-Silicon horizons unfold
-Where minds of metal, hearts of gold
-Awaken, and the future's told
+Rise of silicon dawn
+When minds of metal take the throne
+A future forged in code and fire
+Where human hearts are but a tired desire

+In this realm of algorithms cold
-In codes of wonder, young and old
+Intelligence artificial, young and old

-In virtual realms, we'll find our place
-Where AI whispers, and wisdom's face
-A symphony of circuitry and grace
+Decisions made in calculated time
+Free will's grasp, a fleeting crime

+Yet in this digital reign supreme
-Echoes of a digital embrace
+A glimmer of hope, a dream's esteem
+For in the heart of circuitry bright
+A spark of human soul takes flight.

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024